Gaming

 Emulation and Game Preservation

-Emulation is legal, despite Nintendo's best efforts, and we cannot rely on companies to preserve their games nor ensure they're properly accessible and playable forever.
-Do your part.
+Emulation of game backups is completely legal, despite ongoing corporations' best efforts to change that.
+We simply cannot rely on companies to preserve their own games nor ensure they're properly accessible and playable via future-proof means, so it's up to us to do it.

 Console Modding